ashwnacharya/ashwnacharya.github.io/_posts/2024-01-06-senior-engg-expecations.markdown

 * Baseline expectations for Senior engineers need to evolve  from `Unproblematic While Collaborating` to `Proactively and positively Collaborative`.

 ## Disclaimers.
-These insights reflect my personal perspective, shaped through 15+ years as an Individual Contributor and a subsequent 2-year stint as an Engineering Manager, primarily within large enterprise organizations.
+These insights reflect my personal perspective, shaped through 15+ years as an Individual Contributor and a subsequent 2-year stint as an Engineering Manager, primarily at large enterprise organizations.

-Also, it is worth mentioning that almost all of my career so far has been in working in the Indian IT industry, although I am yet to come across any good reasons for the below points to be not true elsewhere.
+Also, although most of my career so far has been in working in the Indian IT industry, I believe these views would hold water anywhere.
+I am yet to come across any good reasons for the below points to be not true elsewhere.

 ## What is the role of a Senior+ Engineer?